pronovic/apologies-server/DEVELOPER.md

 - run demo: Run the demo client (requires running server)
 ```

-## Integration with IntelliJ or PyCharm
+## Integration with IntelliJ

-For my day-to-day IDE, I use IntelliJ Ultimate with the Python plugin
-installed, which is basically equivalent to PyCharm.
-By integrating Black and
+By integrating Black and Pylint with IntelliJ, most everything important that
-Pylint, most everything important that can be done from a shell environment can
-also be done right in IntelliJ.
+can be done from a shell environment can also be done right in IntelliJ.

 Unfortunately, it is somewhat difficult to provide a working IntelliJ
 configuration that other developers can simply import.
 There are still some